leancodepl/flutter-at-mini/labs/week3/README.md

 - To format dates, use the `DateFormat` from the [`intl`][intl] package
 - To easily create new stateless widgets, use the `stless` snippet
-- Use `context.go` to navigate between pages
+- Use `context.go` or `context.push` to navigate between pages
 - ***Do not*** use built-in complex widgets, like `ListTile`
 - For tappable widgets, you use `InkWell` or various [`Button` widgets][buttons]
-- The simplest way to display images is `Image.network`.
-However, if you want to make the experience nicer for the user, you can use the [`cached_network_image`][cached-network-image] package to handle caching the images, as well as displaying loading or error indicators.
+- The simplest way to display images is `Image.network`
+- Ensure the layouts are at least somewhat responsive, i.e. there are no overflow warnings.
+Optionally, you can provide different layouts for different breakpoints.

 [intl]: https://pub.dev/packages/intl